zepgram/magento2-fast-vm/Readme.md

 ### Path
 * <b>root directory:</b> mount the entire project.
 * <b>app directory:</b> mount only app directory.
-By mounting only app the virtual machine grants great performance because generated files are not shared between machines.
+By mounting only app generated files are not shared between machines, which ensure great performance.

 ### Rsync - new (v1.2.0)
 Only usefull on path set to ``root``<br>